EnterpriseBranding/wordpress-meta-tags/README.md

 # Meta Tags WordPress Plugin
-A powerful plugin to edit meta tags in all your pages, posts and WooCommerce product pages.
+A powerful plugin to edit meta tags on all your pages, posts, categories, tags from one easy to use table.
+WooCommerce is supported as well.
+Facebook's OpenGraph and Twitter Cards are included.

 ## Requirements